Guest post by Xavier F. Salomon, The Frick Collection

 Angelica Kauffmann: Grace and Strength, Guest post by Dr. Anita V. Sganzerla

-More Art Herstory guest posts about Italian women artists:
+More Art Herstory posts about Italian women artists:

 Drawings by Bolognese Women Artists at Christ Church, Oxford, Guest post by Jacqueline Thalmann